voucherly/voucherly-docs/docs/guides/use-cases/ecommerce/index.md

     </>
     <>
         :::tip
-        Please refer to [Understanding payments](/guides/resources/understanding-payments) for a complete guide on how payments work in Voucherly.
+        Please refer to [How Payments work](/guides/resources/payments-lifecycle) for a complete guide on how payments work in Voucherly.
         :::

         Voucherly supports two-step card payments, allowing you to first authorize a card and capture the funds later.
 When Voucherly authorizes a payment, the card issuer guarantees the funds and places a hold for the payment amount on the customer’s card.
 You then have a specified timeframe to capture the funds (depending on the card, usually 5 days).
 If the payment is not captured before the authorization expires, the payment is canceled, and the issuer releases the held funds.